-We are subject to a number of laws and regulations in Russia and other jurisdictions that regulate payment services anti-money laundering, data protection and information security and advertising services.
-Qiwi Bank is also subject to numerous laws and regulations governing banking activities in Russia.
+We are subject to a number of laws and regulations in Russia and other jurisdictions that regulate payment services, anti-money laundering, data protection and information security and advertising services.
+Qiwi Bank and Rapida LTD are also subject to numerous laws and regulations governing banking activities in Russia.